Charlie McCarthy: History

-Though shortened to 30 minutes as The Chase and Sanborn Program, it wasn't until 1947, in a rare case of star taking precedent over sponsor in the title, that the series was officially renamed The Charlie McCarthy Show.
-After a year's hiatus while the duo toured the stage, 1949 brought a switch to CBS and change of sponsors to Coca-Cola.
+Though shortened to thirty minutes as The Chase and Sanborn Program, it wasn't until 1947, in a case of star taking precedent over sponsor in the title, that the series was officially renamed The Charlie McCarthy Show.
+After a year's hiatus while the duo toured onstage, 1949 brought a switch to CBS and change of sponsors to Coca-Cola.
 In 1955, Charlie and Bergen entered their last format, with the ventriloquist taking top billing for once, in The New Edgar Bergen Hour, which ran until 1956.